Frame Guidance: Training-Free Guidance for Frame-Level Control in Video Diffusion Models: Experiments

 \subsection{Ablation studies}

 \paragraph{Necessity of VLO}

 To validate the importance of VLO in \fg, we compare it against two variants: one that uses only the time-travel trick and another that applies only the deterministic update from \autoref{eq:direct_latent_update} during the guidance process. \autoref{tab:ablation-hyro} shows that using only the time-travel trick yields higher FVD scores due to difficulty in forming coherent layouts, while the deterministic update alone produces over-saturated or temporally disconnected videos.
+We provide an additional ablation study on $t_E$ which determines when to apply deterministic update in Appendix~\ref{app:ablation}.

 \paragraph{Model agnostic} As shown in \autoref{tab:interpolation}, our method is compatible with a variety of VDMs, including CogVideoX~\citep{yang2025cogvideox}, its fine-tuned variant CogVideoX-Interpolation, and Wan-14B~\citep{wan2025}, a flow-matching-based model.
-To further demonstrate its generality, we also apply our approach to two additional models: SVD~\citep{blattmann2023svd}, a U-Net-based~\citep{ronneberger2015unet} diffusion model, and LTX-2B~\citep{hacohen2024ltx} which supports sequences up to 161 frames.
+To further demonstrate its generality, we also apply our approach to two additional models: SVD~\citep{blattmann2023svd}, a U-Net-based~\citep{ronneberger2015unet} diffusion model, and LTX-2B~\citep{hacohen2024ltx}, which supports sequences up to 161 frames.
 As illustrated in \autoref{app:fig-model-agnostic}, our method consistently performs well across all these VDMs.